DoctorDiffusion/ComfyUI-Doctor-Tools/README.md

 The Video Merge node allows you to combine two video clips within ComfyUI.
 Plug the input video into "Video_A" and your output render into "Video_B" to combine your extended video.

-### Final Frame Selector
+### Final & First Frame Selector

 Final Frame Selector takes an image sequence or video and passes through the final frame as an image node.
 This works great for extending video with image-to-video tools like Pyramid-Flow, CogVideoX, and LTX-Video.
+First Frame Selector will do the same but with the first frame, this was a requested node.

 ![Screenshot 2024-11-01 190029](https://github.com/user-attachments/assets/be4a1d0b-ae14-4ece-92f0-87fbcc98fe0f)